BIN Lookup.

 Surcharge and policy rules.

 Roll up revenue by issuer country or card type without touching the PAN.
-Completely out of PCI scope.

 Honest framing